 Most HCM are mild.
 Some come with just heart murmurs.
 However, the condition can go from mild to severe if the cat owner doesn’t show enough care to improve the cat’s quality of life.

-HCM occurs mainly in the Maine Coon cats and the Ragdolls.
+HCM occurs mainly in Maine Coon cats and Ragdolls.
 They are the only breed confirmed to have a genetic predisposition to the disease.
 Other cat breeds are yet to be studied.

 There's no known treatment or cure for HCM for now.
 However, it is necessary to run several tests on your cat to determine whether it is prone to HCM or not.
 The best way to know this is to visit the vet regularly.

-Regular visits to the vet not only provide you with information about HCM, it may also uncover other underlying illnesses in your cat.
+Regular visits to the veterinary clinic provide you with information about HCM.
+It may also uncover other underlying illnesses in your feline friend.